 Which Issues Can A Divorce Counselor Help With?

-People who seek advice on marital relationships come to a divorce counselor for various issues like communication problems, intimacy issues, mental illness, trauma, child-rearing, household expectations, etc. Some people claim that these issues can better be solved at home, but when a marriage counselor is approached, he views the couple from a neutral perspective.
-He weighs the pros and cons put in front of him and gives his sincere opinion without any emotional siding of either side.
+People who seek advice on marital relationships come to a divorce counselor for various issues like communication problems, intimacy issues, mental illness, trauma, child-rearing, household expectations, etc. Some people claim that these issues can better be solved at home, but when a marriage counselor is approached, they view the couple from a neutral perspective.
+They weigh the pros and cons put in front of him and gives his sincere opinion without any emotional siding of either side.

 Treatments Prescribed By Divorce Counselors